Improved Techniques for Maximum Likelihood Estimation for Diffusion ODEs: Relationship between velocity parameterization and other works

 Therefore, the CFM objective in \citet{lipman2022flow} is actually velocity parameterization when specific to Gaussian diffusion processes, which is similar to our first-order objective of the pretraining phase.
 We can express CFM in a simpler form, which is easier to analyze and generalize to any noise schedule.
 Then by the equivalence of different predictors (Theorem~\ref{theorem:equivalence}) and the relationship between $f(t),g(t)$ and $\alpha_t,\sigma_t$, we have

 which demonstrates that \textbf{the CFM objective not only changes the parameterization but also imposes a different time weighting $w(t)=\frac{1}{4}g^4(t)$ on the original denoising score matching objective}.
-When the training aims for improving the sample quality (e.g., FID), the optimal choice for $w(t)$ is still an open problem.
+When the training aims to improve the sample quality (e.g., FID), the optimal choice for $w(t)$ is still an open problem.

 Comparing the CFM objective to our first-order objective Eqn.~\eqref{eqn:fm_objective}, the practical differences are that we use normalized predictor $\tilde{\vv}_\theta$, $\gamma$ timing, and apply likelihood weighting.
 The likelihood weighting refers to time weighting $w(t)=\frac{g^2(t)}{2\sigma_t^2}$ in Eqn.~\eqref{eqn:sm_raw} and $w(t)=\frac{2}{g^2(t)}$ in Eqn.~\eqref{eqn:fm_1}, which is consistent under different parameterizations and is the theoretically optimal choice for maximum likelihood training~\cite{song2020score}.
 Also, changing the time domain from $t$ to $\gamma$ will not alter the value of the objective, but will affect the variance of Monte-Carlo estimation and the convergence speed, as we have discussed.
 For example, the OT path in~\citet{lipman2022flow} is $\alpha_t=1-t,\sigma_t=1-(1-\sigma_{\min})(1-t)\approx t$, and the relation between $\gamma$ and $t$ is $\gamma=\log(\sigma_t^2/\alpha_t^2)=2\log(t/(1-t))$.
 Under $\gamma$ timing, we can decouple the choice of noise schedules to the greatest extent, and regard the change of variable from $\gamma$ to $t$ as a tunable importance sampling procedure.